Dynamics 365 vs. Sage 300: Migration Guide & Comparison

 | Deployment Model | On-premise or hosted (third-party cloud) | Cloud-native (Microsoft Azure) | |

-| Feature Release Cadence | Extended support; no major new features planned | Continuous updates, 2 major releases per year | |
+| Feature Release Cadence | Annual releases with incremental enhancements (Sage 300 2026 shipped September 2025); no major architectural evolution planned | Continuous updates, 2 major releases per year | |

 | General Ledger | Mature, multi-currency, multi-entity | Mature, multi-currency, multi-entity, advanced consolidation | |